 In assessing all applications MPHN will also consider location of the initiative and previously funded activity as part of the evaluation process.
 Grant allocation is also subject to funding availability over the period of the program.

 For more information about what types of activities could be eligible for funding click here.
+Please note: capital works projects are ineligible for funding under this grants program.

 Click here to view the grants Guidance Document.